Antoninnnn/INF224_telecom/RemoteSwing/README_swingclient.md

 # RemoteSwing
-The java client implementation with GUI (By java Swing).
+The java client implementation with GUI (By java Swing).Check the `../html_swing` and double click the `index.html` for more details of the RemoteSwing documentation.